2026 Regular Session

 SJR 201-299

-- SJR 203 Proposes an amendment to the Oregon Constitution providing that law enforcement officers may not be masked and must wear certain identifying information except in specified circumstances.
+- SJR 203 Proposes an amendment to the Oregon Constitution establishing a right to be free from enforcement of the law by secret police.
 Refers the proposed amendment to the people for their approval or rejection at the next regular general election.

 -